 You should write down your HIN and put it in a place separate from your vessel in case warranty problems arise or your vessel is stolen.

-It is illegal to remove or in any way falsify a Hull Identification Number.
+It is illegal to remove or in any way falsify an HIN.

 The HIN is required to title and register your vessel.